khborgnis/aws-terraform-examples/README.md

 # Sample AWS Terraform Project

 This is a simple **Terraform** project that provisions infrastructure on **AWS**.
-The project will iterate over a design that leads to an application running in ECS in containers hosted in EC2 Auto Scaling Group and load balanced.
+The project will iterate over a design in short bursts that leads to an application hosted by AWS ECS in containers running in an EC2 Auto Scaling Group of Debian instances, load balanced.

 This is not intended as an "ideal" design, just practicing using different features of AWS with terraform.